kombai/freewall/README.md

 # Freewall

-_Freewall is a responsive and cross-browser jQuery plugin for creating dynamic grid layouts for desktop, mobile and tablet.Freewall allows you to create many types of grid layout (flexible layout, grid layout, images layout, pinterest-like layout, etc) with nice CSS3 animation effects and call back events._
+_Freewall is a responsive and cross-browser jQuery plugin for creating dynamic grid layouts for desktop, mobile and tablet.
+Freewall is all-in-one solution help you to create many types of grid layout (flexible layout, grid layout, images layout, pinterest-like layout, etc) with nice CSS3 animation effects and call back events.._

 Some example layouts can be created by Freewall:
 <br>